GWizard98/ethical-hacking-course/README.md

 ## Getting Started
 - Read `docs/outline.md`
 - Prepare a learning lab using only authorized targets (local VMs/containers, CTF platforms)
+- See `docs/lab-setup.md` for a quick Docker-based local lab
 - Track your progress by taking notes in each module directory under `modules/`

+## Documentation site
+- Built from this repo via MkDocs.
+View: https://gwizard98.github.io/ethical-hacking-course/